TopicSec/topicsec.github.io/_posts/2022-01-26-hardsheap.md

 So it is hard to have a related works section comparing their work with their own work.
 It is common to have the related works section towards the end of the paper in systems but if there is any work upon which their system builds, like Archeap in their case, it needs to be mentioned earlier in order to describe their design.
 Furthermore, while presenting their pseudo code, they have used Python unlike what others practice.

+# Bonus Round: What Are You Doing To That Fuzzer